ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.admin/tab-hosts.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/adapterref/iobroker.admin/tab-hosts.md
-title: The tab Hosts
+title: The Hosts tab
-hash: A0PX3gNVnrOQijF2MxOe4AXudr5VPDE9MVykcpPXSng=
+hash: Jnt6k6H3Zc3NxzBPrWKISqelf4FWzT2DqjFE1jk2OjQ=
 ---
-# The tab Hosts
+# The Hosts tab
 The available hosts are displayed here.

-In a standard system, there is only one host.
-For a [Multi-host system](http://www.iobroker.net/?page_id=3068&lang=de) several.
+In a standard system there is only one host.
+With a [multihost system](http://www.iobroker.net/?page_id=3068&lang=de), several accordingly.

-## The title bar
+## The title line
 The title bar contains icons for the most important processes.
-There is a context help for each icon.
-Just keep the mouse on the icon for a while.
+There is context help for each icon.
+Simply hold the mouse on the icon for a while.

 ![](../../../de/adapterref/iobroker.admin/img/tab-hosts_Hosts_icons.jpg)

 ### **The icons in detail:**
 ### **1.)
 Get updates**
-To check if there is an update for the js-controller you can click on this button.
-If there is an update, the label of the tab appears in green text and in the column _ **available** _ the new version is displayed.
+To check whether there is an update for the js-controller, you can click on this button.
+If there is an update, the label on the tab appears in green and the new version is displayed in the _**available**_ column.

 ### **2.)
-Filter**
+Filters**
-With this fled you can filter the list of hosts according to your own wishes
+With this field you can filter the list of hosts according to your own needs

 ## The page content
-On the page, the existing hosts are tabulated.
+The existing hosts are displayed in tabular form on the page.

 ![](../../../de/adapterref/iobroker.admin/img/tab-hosts_Hosts_01.jpg)

 The table consists of the following columns:

 ### **3.)
 Name**
-This is the unique name of the host specified in the operating system of the host.
+This is the unique name of each host, as set in the host's operating system.
 This name must be unique.

 ### **4.)
 Restart Host**
-With this button, the corresponding host can be restarted.
-The click on it corresponds to the command **_ reboot _**
+The corresponding host can be restarted with this button.
+Clicking on it corresponds to the **_reboot_** command.

 ### **5.)
 Type**
-Specifying on which engine the host is running.
+Specification on which engine the host is running.

 ### **6.)
 Title**
-full name of the engine, usually ioBroker.js controller
+full engine name, typically ioBroker.js-controller

 ### **7.)
 Platform**
-Specification of the software base on which the engine is based.
+Specification of the software basis on which the engine is based.

 ### **8.)
-Operating System**
+Operating system**
 Specification of the operating system running on the host.

 ### **9 available**
-Specify the latest available version of the engine
+Indication of the latest available version of the engine

 If a newer version of the engine is available, it can be updated via the console.
-This should always be done first, if available, before starting the update of the adapters.
+If available, this should always be done first, before you start updating the adapter.

 ### **9.)
 Installed**
 Specification of the installed version of the engine